Any Question? Email Us

 Follow Us In

-The cost fact of the Everest base camp trek is dependent on various factors, mainly the services that you want to use during the trip.
-From the hotel you want to stay in Kathmandu and food, transportation, guide, and porters in the mountains, all play a vital role in determining the cost.
-We have tried to give you a detailed idea of how your Everest base camp trek cost is calculated in this post.
-Take a look at it to learn about the Everest Base Camp Trek Cost and pre-plan with Nepal Himalayas Trekking to get your lifetime adventure experience in Nepal.
+The cost of the Everest base camp trek depends on various factors, mainly the services you want to use during the trip.
+From the hotel you want to stay in Kathmandu, food, transportation, guidance, and porters in the mountains all play a vital role in determining the cost.
+In this post, we have tried to give you a detailed idea of how the cost of your Everest base camp trek cost is calculated.
+Look at it to learn about the Everest Base Camp Trek Cost and pre-plan with Nepal Himalayas Trekking to get your lifetime adventure experience in Nepal.
+The Everest Base Camp Trek costs between $1,590 and $6,000 based on the Standard to Luxury option

 Want to Plan Your Holiday in Nepal?